 If only thirty years ago we had looked at the landscape from this position -- towards the lake of Centro Cadore, glimmering underneath -- we would have enjoyed an unhindered view.
 The sight would have reached the distances of Mount Piduél, Spalti di Toro, Duranno, thus allowing us to appreciate the splendid scenery of the valley at its best.
 The widespread conviction that the forests’ surface is progressively reducing cannot always be applied to European forests -- and therefore to those of Cadore neither.
 In order to find such extensive woodlands, we would have to go back at least five centuries.
 From this territory, the people of old would have gathered their living, and they would have contended the woodland the space where to cultivate the produce of the land and raise their animals.
 Along the course of the centuries, a sort of balance created itself between agricultural and forest surface; it was a landscape in continuous evolution, in relation to the demographic increase or the physiological decrease in population following wars or pestilence.
 With the economic boom after WW2, the mountain economy has deeply changed, and new models of development have been pursued; the consequences on rural space are there for all to see.
-Now, the awareness is being affirmed that a harmonic relationship between woodland and open spaces needs to be re-established, and this is the fundamental premise on which to revamp and develop a new concept of tourism within the economy of Cadore.
+Now, there is increasing awareness that a harmonic relationship between woodland and open spaces need re-establishing, and this is the fundamental premise on which to revamp and develop a new concept of tourism within the economy of Cadore.

 The Anguane were beautiful girls who would comb their hair along the streams, but they were also double-natured creatures, with reversed goat-feet.
 Thus, the Anguane would be remembered in these two different ways; essentially, they were pagan nymphs of the woodlands, connected to the waters, whose legend loses itself in time of the Celts.
 Their very name seems to derive from Celtic inscriptions; then, they somehow reached the Middle Ages.
 Tradition maintains that the Anguane, during the night, would wash their laundry in the springs of Lagole, and that their cries were so loud to stun one (hence a famous saying in the Veneto: zigar come n’anguana, “crying as loud as an Anguana”).
 They were also skilled embroiderers, well-versed in the art of magic too.
 There are many legends on these mysterious presences who used to populate the woodlands and springs of Lagole.
 These legends were set in time immemorial, and it is narrated that the Anguane disappeared for good from Cadore as a hermit -- who used to live in a cave in the Val d'Oten -- practiced the art of magic on them.
 Their presence is attested in the legends of Cadore, and it testifies to the existence in Calalzo of a Venetian civilization of which important archaeological evidence remains.
 The character of the Anguane, whose cult remained constant throughout the centuries, was interepreted in a positive or negative manner according to the religious beliefs of the time: the nymphs, beautiful and well-meaning at the time of Celtic paganism, became witches during the Middle Ages, to then fade in memory, which however still survives in the oral tradition.

-According to what we have learned from Greek and Latin sources, in order to find the first traces of the people who lived in Cadore before the Romans, it is necessary to move to Paflagonia -- a land which faces the Black Sea, in the area correpsonding to actual Northern Turkey.
+According to what we have learned from Greek and Latin sources, in order to find the first traces of the people who lived in Cadore before the Romans, it is necessary to move to Paflagonia -- a land which faces the Black Sea, an area corresponding to actual Northern Turkey.
 The people of this land (Paflagoni), were employed in the Troyan wars against the Greek, guided by their king Pilemene, who died in war.
 Defeated, they came back to their land, but they found it occupied by other people.
 Thus, they elected a new chief, Antenore, took the name of Veneti, and started to travel towards new lands.
 According to historic sources, they crossed the Aegean Sea, then rose along the Adriatic coast, greeted -- at the end of their travels -- by the sight of the Venetian lagoon.
 Along the course of the centuries, the Veneti, who had produced a splendid and opulent civilization in the south of the region, extended their presence towards the north, by using important axis of communication and the links constituted by the great rivers: the Piave, Adige, Brenta, Tagliamento and Isonzo.

 At the time of their maximum expansion, it is calculated that the Venetian region had an extention about threefold compared to how it is now.
 From the 4th C BC onwards, the Veneti also started to be affected by the Celtic influence: several tribes from Gallia were actually settling along the boundary with their territories.
 Even though autonomous from a cultural point of view, the Venetian people proved to be open and available to exchanges with their neighbours, with whom they seem to have entertained a friendly relationship for a long time.
-Equally gradual and peaceful was the passage to the Roman civilization: the Latin right was granted to some cities, then the Roman right; some ancient centers of the so-called Paleoveneti (Ancient veneti) became Roman municipia (cities); others, became colonies.
+Equally gradual and peaceful was the passage to the Roman civilization: the Latin right was granted to some cities, then the Roman right; some ancient centers of the so-called Paleoveneti (Ancient veneti) became Roman municipia (cities); others became colonies.
 Gradually, the inscriptions acquired a Latin writing, and the Latin language was adopted; the Roman coin system was also enforced.

 The Holy Waters of Lagole

 The water of Lagole is particularly rich in sulphites, bicarbonate, calcium and magnesium.
 Its chemical composition justifies the fact that, in popular tradition, the water of Lagole is particularly rich in therapeutical properites: this has also been confirmed by clinical examination.
-It can be consumed as a drink to better the functionality of the stomach (this is mostly due to the presence of bicarbonate); to treat light ailments of the liver, as it can stimulate the (diuresi), and it prompts a mild laxative action (this is because of the concentration of magnesium).
-It can be inhaled to treat sinuses and rhinites, for the inflammations of the respiratory system, and it can also be used for baths and mud-baths, finding an application in the treatment of the bone articulations, muscles and tendons.
+It can be consumed as a drink to better the functionality of the stomach (this is mostly due to the presence of bicarbonate); to treat light ailments of the liver, as it can stimulate diuretics, and it prompts a mild laxative action (this is because of the concentration of magnesium).
+It can be inhaled to treat sinuses and rhinites, for the inflammations of the respiratory system, and it can also be used for baths and mud-baths, finding an application in the treatment of bone articulations, muscles and tendons.
 In the popular tradition, it is also believed that this water can help heal some skin diseases; it is narrated that the people of Calalzo came here (and brought here their animals) to heal their wounds, and that thanks to the water of Lagole, healing would be quick.
 If you do come here, however, a recommendation: the water of Lagole should ideally be drunk at the spring, as this would avoid that the development of CO2 provokes the precipitation of calcium and iron.

 After having visited Lagole (and drinking its water), if you’re up for something a bit more demanding, there is another option starting from Calalzo: at the very end of town, there begins a long and solitary valley -- the val d’Oten.